Low-Carb Zucchini and Green Chile Breakfast Casserole (Video)

 This version is a recipe where a bit more or less zucchini won’t matter, but to keep the zucchini from being watery in the finished dish, I trim away some of the inner white part, and then saute it with the green chiles for extra flavor.
 I use drained cottage cheese here to make this creamy, but you can also just use more cheese and skip the cottage cheese.
 Use low-fat or full-fat cottage cheese, whichever you prefer.

-(Before you make this you may also want to read Basic Instructions for Low Carb Breakfast Casseroles which has instructions for different sizes of pan and ingredient options for this type of breakfast casserole.)
+I don’t like to freeze this type of breakfast casserole with egg, but this is a perfect idea to make for Weekend Food Prep, then keep the leftover casserole in the fridge to eat during the week.
+I’ll give the recipes for two sizes in case you want to make a larger one.
+Before you make this you may also want to read Basic Instructions for Low Carb Breakfast Casseroles which has instructions for different sizes of pan and ingredient options for this type of breakfast casserole.

-Serve hot, with some salsa and sour cream on the side if you prefer!
+- Serve hot, with some salsa and sour cream to add at the table if you prefer!

 More Delicious Breakfasts with Green Chiles: